 As an iPhone owner, you have lots of different repair options — so many in fact that sometimes it can become overwhelming.
 In all, you have six main repair options and we’re going to quickly walk you through each of theme below.

-If you have AppleCare+, a screen repairs usually cost $29.
-However, if you don’t have AppleCare+, you’re probably going to pay at least $129 — and possibly as much as $279.
+If you have AppleCare+, a screen repair usually costs $29.
+However, if you don’t have AppleCare+, you’re probably going to pay at least $129 — and possibly as much as $329.
 That’s just if the screen is broken.

 If there’s any other damage to your iPhone, such as a dent or bend in its frame, the repair cost will be even more.
 If you have AppleCare+, you’ll probably be charged $99.
-If you don’t have AppleCare+, your bill could be as much as $549.
+If you don’t have AppleCare+, your bill could be a lot higher.

 Apple also has a mail-in repair service, but return time can take a week or longer.